dex4er/js-sliding-window-rate-limiter/README.md

 - `interval` is a number of milliseconds in a sliding window
 - `redis` is an instance of [`ioredis`](https://www.npmjs.com/package/ioredis) or URL string to Redis server (only for Redis backend)
-- `operationTimeout` is a time in milliseconds after Redis operation is canceled (for Redis and SafeRedis backends, optional)
+- `operationTimeout` is the time in milliseconds after Redis operation is canceled (for Redis and SafeRedis backends, optional)
-- `safe`: `true` (only for SafeRedis backend)
-- `reuseRedisAfter` is a time (milliseconds) to reconnect to the Redis server after connection failure (only for SafeRedis backend, default value: 2000 milliseconds)
+- `safe`: `true` (only for SafeRedis backend) `reuseRedisAfter` is the time (milliseconds) to reconnect to the Redis server after connection failure (only for SafeRedis backend, default value: 2000 milliseconds)

-If `redis` parameter is a string then new `ioredis` object is created with `retryStrategy` set to 1 second and `maxRetriesPerRequest` set to 1.
+If `redis` parameter is a string then a new `ioredis` object is created with `retryStrategy` set to 1 second and `maxRetriesPerRequest` set to 1.

 _Example:_